-In the series, we see Matt Murdock, a lawyer blinded as a child but given superhuman senses, constantly get his teeth kicked in by bad guys.
-Fight scenes draw out because it takes a lot of punches to render a man unconscious (despite whatever action movies have told us).
-Charlie Cox brings a gravitas to the role that has him dominating every room he walks into, even in his weakest, most vulnerable moments.
+In the series, we see Matt Murdock, a lawyer who was blinded as a child but given superhuman senses.
+Fight scenes draw out because it takes a lot of punches to render a man unconscious (despite what action movies have told us).
+Actor Charlie Cox brings a gravitas to the role that has him dominating every room he walks into, even in his weakest, most vulnerable moments.

-2. Jessica Jones (available now)
+2. Jessica Jones

 Jessica Jones may have one of the most interesting superhero backstories we’ve never seen told on screen.
 As a child, she attended the same high school as Peter Parker, was present when he was bitten by a radioactive spider, and soon after acquired superpowers of her own after a car accident with a vehicle transporting radioactive chemicals.
 After a period of being ostracized by her classmates, she was inspired by Spider-Man to assume her own hero identity of Jewel.

-After a traumatizing experience under the mind control of the villain Zebediah Killgrave (played by David Tennant), she found herself broken mentally as she battled a bout of PTSD.
+After a traumatizing experience under the mind control of the villain Zebediah Kilgrave (played by David Tennant), she found herself broken mentally as she battled a bout of post-traumatic stress disorder.
 This led her to leave the superhero life and become a private detective, which is right about where the Netflix series picks up.

-3. Luke Cage (available now)
+3. Luke Cage

-Luke Cage makes for yet another perfect tie-in to the existing universe of Netflix shows.
-He, too, operates as something of an independent contractor, as a Hero for Hire helping anyone who can meet his price.
+Luke Cage is another perfect tie-in to the existing universe of Netflix shows.
+He too, operates as something of an independent contractor, as a Hero for Hire, helping anyone who can meet his price.
 He first gained superpowers as part of an experimental procedure based on the Super Soldier serum, giving him enhanced strength and durability.

-4. Iron Fist (available now)
+4. Iron Fist

 - Iron Fist often battles the evil order of ninja assassins known as The Hand.
 There are rumors that Daredevil villain and ninja extraordinaire Nobu’s parallel character in the comics is the one that founded this order.

-5. The Defenders (Aug.
+5. The Defenders (releases Aug.
 18, 2017)

-Marvel recently green-lit a full series for the Punisher.
-Jon Bernthal assumed the role in the second season of Daredevil, making for one of the more intriguing story arcs in an otherwise scattered collection of episodes.
+Marvel also green-lit a full series for the Punisher.
+Actor Jon Bernthal assumed the role in the second season of Daredevil, making for one of the more intriguing story arcs in an otherwise scattered collection of episodes.
 The comic origin of the character is pretty much in line with what we’ve seen so far: Frank Castle’s family is murdered in a mob shootout in Central Park, and he devotes his life to getting revenge on those responsible.